Pergamon Museum: Antiquity Collection (Antikensammlung)

-The collection goes back to the prince-electors, or Kurfürsten, of Brandenburg, who collected objects from antiquity; the collection began with an acquisition to the collection by a Roman archaeologist in 1698.
+The collection goes back to the prince-electors of Brandenburg, who collected objects from antiquity; the collection began with an acquisition by a Roman archaeologist in 1698.
 It first became accessible (in part) to the public in 1830, when the Altes Museum was opened.
-The collection expanded greatly with the excavations in Olympia, Samos, Pergamon, Miletus, Priene, Magnesia, Cyprus and Didyma.
+The collection expanded greatly with excavations in Olympia, Samos, Pergamon, Miletus, Priene, Magnesia, Cyprus, and Didyma.

 This collection is divided between the Pergamon Museum and the Altes Museum.

-The collection contains sculpture from the archaic to Hellenistic ages as well as artwork from Greek and Roman antiquity: architecture, sculptures, inscriptions, mosaics, bronzes, jewelry and pottery.
+The collection contains sculpture from the archaic to Hellenistic ages as well as artwork from Classical antiquity: architecture, sculptures, inscriptions, mosaics, bronzes, jewelry and pottery.